 Microsoft Graph Security risk indicators

-Microsoft Graph Security receives data from the Azure AD Identity Protection or Windows Defender Advanced Threat Protection security providers, and sends the information to Citrix Analytics.
+Microsoft Graph Security receives data from the Azure AD Identity Protection or Microsoft Defender for Endpoint security providers, and sends the information to Citrix Analytics.

 Azure AD Identity Protection triggers the following risk indicators and sends the information to Microsoft Graph Security: